Turn the Key Softly: Plot

 The three women, along with Johnny, dine at the Monte Christi, an elegant restaurant.
 Afterwards, Stella allows a businessman, George Jenkins, to pick her up on the street.
+(Jenkins had earlier propositioned Monica but she brushed him off.)
 They go drinking together, he gets drunk and Stella realises she is going to be late meeting Bob.
 Just before George falls asleep against a building, he tells Stella he does not like her new earrings and offers her money to buy a "decent" pair.
 She takes three pounds, returns George's wallet, then puts her earrings in his pocket, and hurries to meet Bob at Piccadilly Circus.
 She tells Bob she did not go to Canonbury, but that she has not done anything bad, showing him that she still has the three pounds.
 The two happily leave together.

 Mrs Quilliam stops at a pub, where Johnny accidentally escapes out of the door into an unfamiliar area.
 She frantically hunts for Johnny, and upon seeing him, rushes into the street without looking.
 She is struck by a car and killed.

 Monica goes to the theatre with David, only to learn that he plans to rob a safe in a building over the road and wants her to help him, after which they will flee the country with the stolen money.
 She does not want to be involved, but he forces her onto the roof and locks the door, making her wait for him while he climbs down a rope ladder and enters a nearby window to rob the safe.
 While she is waiting, she manages to find the key, unlock the door and slip back into the theatre, leaving David to be discovered by security and apprehended by police.
 Monica is sadly walking home when she sees the dead Mrs Quilliam being stretchered into an ambulance and learns what happened.
 She then sees Johnny whimpering nearby, and takes him home to start their new life together.